 Sorbus hupenhensis is a classic rowan tree, with an attractive upright form and good autumn colours.

-Unlike the native rowans, the berries on Sorbus hupenhensis are borne on red shoots and are white for most of the autumn, with a dash of pink near the tips.
+Unlike the native rowans, the berries on Sorbus hupenhensis are borne on red shoots.
+They start out a vivid pink and gradually turn white as autumn progresses.

 The leaves are initially green with a hint of blue, turning orange and red in the autumn.

 Fill in the form below and we will notify you when Sorbus hupehensis rowan are back in stock.